gitinclude/gitinclude.NET/README.md

 !*/ # on the last line of your .gitignore file: tell git to look in all folders, even ignored ones.
 ```
-do work, they are not in all aspects better, because they perform less well (*solution 1* has the best performance, then *solution 2* and worst is *solution 3*).
+do work, they may perform less well.

 The lines `!StrategicProject/**/` and `!*/` end with a slash and therefore only match folders and "include them" (well, not really, because only files can be tracked).
 They do not result in including files, but they allow un-ignoring deeply nested files.

-This repo contains the code and downloads (executable files) for creating the best performing *solution 1* with "just one line in a `.gitinclude` and a mouse click".
+This repo contains the code and downloads (executable files) for creating the best performing (?) *solution 1* with "just one line in a `.gitinclude` and a mouse click".

 ## How to use?